Stella Maris School Aims

 In general, observing school rules is a matter of using common sense and in having consideration for other people and property.
 More specifically we always like to request that the following rules should be observed:

 • All pupils should wear regulation uniform and every effort made to look neat and tidy.
 School coats should be navy in colour.
 Hairstyles need to be sensible and suitable.
 Longer hairstyles should be neatly arranged in a ponytail etc. and all ‘hair ties’ should be ‘soft’ and only be in school colours i.e. navy blue and white.
 The wearing of jewellery is not allowed.
 The wearing of jewellery and earrings is forbidden in school on health and safety grounds.
 The only acceptable form of jewellery is a wristwatch but this must be named.
-The school’s advice is to discourage ear piercing but should you wish your child to have this done the only acceptable time is during the summer holidays.
-However please be advised that earrings are still not allowed in school.

 • All uniform and property needs to be clearly named.
 Money and valuables should not be left unattended, as the school cannot accept responsibility for any loss on school premises.